mrnorman/YAKL/README.md

 * In CUDA, YAKL specifies `#define YAKL_LAMBDA [=] __device__`, whereas Kokkos specifies `#define KOKKOS_LAMBDA [=] __host__ __device__`.
 YAKL differs here because of issues with calling atomics, which are only `__device__` functions in the hardware supported API.
 * On the host, YAKL specifies `#define YAKL_LAMBDA [&]`, wherease Kokkos specifies `#define KOKKOS_LAMBDA [=]`.
 This means that on the CPU, YAKL lambdas can capture by reference, but Kokkos lambdas cannot.

+YAKL's build system in CMake simply takes the C++ files and tells CMake to compile them as if they were CUDA.
+You don't need to change the C++ compiler.

+The Kokkos build system is more invasive and complex, requiring you to change the `CMAKE_CXX_COMPILER` for all files in the project to use the `nvcc_wrapper` shipped with the Kokkos repo, and compiling different source files depending upon CMake options you pass before adding the library.
+Theoretically, a CMake system using the Kokkos build requirements should handle the YAKL source files, but you probably can't use YAKL's normal CMake library.
+Integrating YAKL into a larger project should be very simple because YAKL's C++ interface only has two source files: `BuddyAllocator.cpp` and `YAKL.cpp`, and its Fortran interface only has one: `gator_mod.F90`.

 ## Compiling with YAKL

 You currently have three choices for a device backend: HIP, CUDA, and serial CPU.
 To use different hardware backends, add the following CPP defines in your code.
 You may only use one, no mixing of the backends.